Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

+We perform the following variant of the cleanup operation.
+Most of the steps below are also present in the cleanup operation defined in Section~\ref{subsub:clean}.
+However, we need to refrain from contracting crisp arcs $(s,v)$ where $v$ lies on a vertex of $\witnessflow$, as such an operation may add an arc to $H_\inst$.

-We delete from $G$ any vertex $v$ such that there is no path from $v$ to $t$ nor to any endpoint of a clause in $G-\{s\}$.
-We also delete from $G$ any vertex $v$ that is not reachable from $s$ in $G-\{t\}$.
-Note that this operation does not change the space of all $st$-mincuts nor whether an $st$-mincut is a (proper) solution.
+\begin{enumerate} \item We delete from $G$ any vertex $v$ where there is no path from $v$ to $t$ nor to any endpoint of a clause in $G-\{s\}$. \item We also delete from $G$ any vertex $v$ that is not reachable from $s$ in $G-\{t\}$.

+Note that the two steps above do not change the space of all $st$-mincuts nor whether an $st$-mincut is a (proper) solution.
 In particular, this operation does not delete any vertex on a flow path of $\witnessflow$.
 Since $\witnessflow \neq \emptyset$, the vertex $t$ is not deleted.

-We also exhaustively contract every crisp edge $(v,t)$, delete any clause that contains $t$ or an arc that has a tail in $t$, and terminate the current branch with a negative answer if no $st$-mincut of size $\lambda$ exists (this in particular happens if there is a crisp arc $(s,t)$).
+\item We also exhaustively contract every crisp edge $(v,t)$, delete any clause that contains $t$ or an arc that has a tail in $t$, and terminate the current branch with a negative answer if no $st$-mincut of size $\lambda$ exists (this in particular happens if there is a crisp arc $(s,t)$).

-Since $H_\inst$ has no loops, there is no vertex $v$ that is on one hand an endpoint of a clause, and on the other hand admits a path from $s$ to $v$ that does not contain any vertex on a flow path of $\witnessflow$ except for $s$ because for a clause $\{u,v\}$ with such $v$, $\pairs_{i,i}$ would contain $(\pi_i(u),\pi_i(v))$ for some $i$ and thus adding a loop on $H_\inst.$ Consequently, if $(s,v)$ is a crisp arc with $v$ not on $\witnessflow$, we can contract $(s,v)$ without creating any new edge of $H_\inst$.
-We perform this process exhaustively.
+\item Since $H_\inst$ has no loops, there is no vertex $v$ that is on one hand an endpoint of a clause, and on the other hand admits a path from $s$ to $v$ that does not contain any vertex on a flow path of $\witnessflow$ except for $s$ because for a clause $\{u,v\}$ with such $v$, $\pairs_{i,i}$ would contain $(\pi_i(u),\pi_i(v))$ for some $i$ and thus adding a loop on $H_\inst.$ Consequently, if $(s,v)$ is a crisp arc with $v$ not on $\witnessflow$, we can contract $(s,v)$ without creating any new edge of $H_\inst$.
+We perform this process exhaustively. \end{enumerate}